 The Committee selects those who have the best academic and personal qualifications for medicine.
 It also recognizes that it is in the best interest of meeting both societal and educational needs to select a heterogeneous group of students.
 Students with diverse demographic backgrounds, academic preparation, learning styles and life experiences are selected.

 Early Decision Plan applicants are offered acceptances on or before Oct.
 1. Conditional letters of acceptance, pending satisfactory Criminal Background Checks, are sent to applicants starting Oct.
 15. The class is not filled until after all interviews are completed.

 Applicants are given two weeks to respond to written offers of acceptance.
 If the applicant fails to respond, the acceptance is withdrawn.

 Every effort is made to keep applicants informed of the status of their applications.
-Should your address or telephone number change during the application year, please notify the admissions office in writing.
+Should your address or telephone number change during the application year, please update AMCAS.